vmware-archive/vmware-pks-deploy/README.md

 ### Download VMware bits

+If you passed the following variables into the bootstrap process above, the required binaries will be downloaded as part of the automation: `PIVNET_API_TOKEN`, `MY_VMWARE_USER`, and `MY_VMWARE_PASSWORD`.
+If you did not pass those in, then you'll need to run this step manually as described below.

-Go into the jumpbox directory `/home/vmware/deployroot/pks-deploy/downloads`, and follow the readme there to pull needed bits from http://my.vmware.com.
+Go into the jumpbox directory `/home/vmware/deployroot/pks-deploy/downloads`, and follow the readme there to pull needed bits from http://my.vmware.com and pivnet.
-You can see an online version here: [downloads](downloads)
+You can see an online version in [downloads](downloads).

-These files will be hosted via nginx after they download at `http://jumpbox-ip`.
+The downloaded files will be hosted via s3 by minio and can be accessed at `http://bootstrap-box-ip:9091`.

-**TODO** still need to pull down pivotal files

 ### Apply various pipelines